 We are subject to financial market risks, including changes in interest rates.
 Changes in interest rates may affect both our cost of funding and our interest income from portfolio investments, cash and cash equivalents and idle funds investments.
 Our risk management systems and procedures are designed to identify and analyze our risk, to set appropriate policies and limits and to continually monitor these risks and limits by means of reliable administrative and information systems and other policies and programs.
 Our investment income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent our debt investments include floating interest rates.
+In accordance with applicable loan agreements, certain of our portfolio companies may elect benchmark indices with various tenors on which to base the floating interest rate accruals on their loans, either in whole or in part.
+For example, if a borrower elects to pay interest at a floating rate that is indexed to the 30-day or 90-day LIBOR rate, the interest rate on the borrowing would be locked at such interest rate for 30 days or 90 days, respectively, at which time the borrower would again elect a rate for the subsequent period.
+Further, certain of our portfolio companies may elect from time to time to split the total principal balances of their loans between multiple benchmark indices for a given period.
 In addition, our investments are carried at fair value as determined in good faith by our Board of Directors in accordance with the 1940 Act (See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Investment Valuation").
 Our valuation methodology utilizes discount rates in part in valuing our investments, and changes in those discount rates may have an impact on the valuation of our investments.

-As of December 31, 2014, 75.3% of our debt investment portfolio (at fair value) and 74.9% of our debt investment portfolio (at cost) bore interest at floating rates.
-The composition of our floating rate debt investments by cash interest rate floor (excluding PIK) as of December 31, 2014 and September 30, 2014 was as follows:
+As of March 31, 2015, 73.9% of our debt investment portfolio (at fair value) and 73.5% of our debt investment portfolio (at cost) bore interest at floating rates.
+The composition of our floating rate debt investments by cash interest rate floor (excluding PIK) as of March 31, 2015 and September 30, 2014 was as follows:

-December 31, 2014 September 30, 2014
+March 31, 2015 September 30, 2014

-Fair Value % of Floating Rate Portfolio Fair Value % of Floating Rate Portfolio
+% of Floating Rate Portfolio Fair Value % of Floating Rate Portfolio

-Under 1% \$ 203,601 10.55% \$ 181,450 11.05%
+Under 1% \$ 216,345 12.31% \$ 181,450 11.05%

-1% to under 2% 1,684,290 87.23 1,397,913 85.16
+1% to under 2% 1,525,948 86.86 1,397,913 85.16

-2% to under 3% 27,914 1.45 39,970 2.44
+2% to under 3% 39,970 2.44

-3% and over 14,957 0.77 22,143 1.35
+3% and over 14,592 0.83 22,143 1.35

-Total \$ 1,930,762 100.00% \$ 1,641,476 100.00%
+Total \$ 1,756,885 100.00% \$ 1,641,476 100.00%